Facts about Notre Dame

 The Stamps Notre Dame Scholarship Program

 The Stamps Notre Dame Scholarship Program seeks to attract exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
 Students do not apply for the Stamps Notre Dame Scholarship Program.
 Rather, candidates will be identified from the top 5% of Notre Dame’s admitted pool.
-These candidates will then participate in an interview process with the Stamps Family Charitable Foundation.
-Recipients will be notified of their award in April.
+These candidates will then participate in a spring Merit Scholar Selection Visit interview weekend at Notre Dame and also interview with the Stamps Family Charitable Foundation.
+Recipients will be notified of their award in early April.

-Annually, five admitted students will be named Stamps Notre Dame Scholars and receive a full tuition and fees merit scholarship for up to four years of undergraduate study.
+Annually, ten admitted students will be named Stamps Notre Dame Scholars and receive a full tuition and fees merit scholarship for up to four years of undergraduate study.

 Students will also have access to an enrichment fund of $3,000 yearly (for a total of $12,000).
-Additionally, Stamps Notre Dame Scholars will be provided both a faculty and professional mentor (in any field of study and/or profession they identify).
+Additionally, Stamps Notre Dame Scholars will be provided a faculty mentor in their chosen field of study.

 To read more about the Stamps Scholarships at Notre Dame, click here.